Business & Administration

-Danielle joined the Office of International Initiatives in January 2014 as the Data Administrator for the International Initiatives & Partnerships unit.
+Danielle joined the Office of International Initiatives in January 2014 as the Data Administrator for the International Partnerships & Agreements unit.
 Serving as the unit’s Data Steward for GSU partnership agreements, Danielle ensures a smooth transition to the unit’s new automated system by managing documentation, rectifying data integrity and improving reporting procedures.
 From 2002-2013, Danielle worked for the United States Air Force as a Logistics Management Specialist at Wright Patterson Air Force Base in Dayton, Ohio.
 During her time there she worked in the Workforce Development office and managed documentation and classification review for over 2,000 positions in the areas of training, career development and personnel management.
 She also provided administrative support to senior level Generals during Weapon System Reviews and Joint Logistics Boards.
 Danielle holds a Bachelor of Science degree in Biomedical Engineering from Wright State University in Dayton, Ohio.

 International Student & Scholar Services

 Heather Housley, Director

 Heather is the Director of International Student & Scholar Services, where she has worked since 1998 in various roles.
 She received her bachelors degree from the University of Tennessee at Knoxville, and her masters degree in higher education and student affairs from the Ohio State University in Columbus.
 Heather served two years in Senegal as a Peace Corps Volunteer, studied abroad in Chennai, India, and participated in a Fulbright program to Germany.
 She enjoys learning about the world not only by traveling, but by getting to know the unique and wonderful international students here at Georgia State.